beancount/fava/fava/docs/features.md

   current year.
 To prevent subtraction, use parentheses: `(month)-10` refers to the 10th of this month, whereas `month-10` would be 10 months ago.
 - **Tags**: Filter entries to the ones having the tags or links selected.
 This filter is inclusive, meaning that if you select multiple tags entries with any of those tags will be filtered.
+This filter also allows for negative filtering (eg. `-#tag` or `-^link`) for excluding certain tags or links from the results.
 - **Account**: Filter entries by account, matching any entry this account is part of.
 The filter can simply be an account name or a regular expression, e.g. `.*:Company:.*` to filter for all that contain `Company` as a component